Ramotion/expanding-collection-android/README.md

 ## Basic usage
  ​
-1. Add background switcher element `ECBackgroundSwitcherView` and main pager element `ECPagerView` to your layout. `ECPagerView` always should have `match_parent` width and `wrap_content` height.
-Vertical position you can adjust by yourself using **alignment/gravity** or **top margin**. `ECBackgroundSwitcherView` it's dynamic background switcher, so you probably want it to be as big as his parent.
+1. Add a background switcher element `ECBackgroundSwitcherView` and a main pager element `ECPagerView` to your layout. `ECPagerView` should always have `match_parent` width and `wrap_content` height.
+You can adjust the vertical position yourself using **alignment/gravity** or **top margin**. `ECBackgroundSwitcherView` is the dynamic background switcher, so you probably want it to be as big as its parent.

 ```xml
 <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"